biocorecrg/MOP2/docs/_sources/install.rst.txt

 Apple M1 processor
 ====================

-Use the profile **m1mac** for running on machine with Apple M1 processor.
+Use the profile **m1mac** for running on machines with Apple M1 processor.
-Even better, I added a new profile:

 .. code-block:: console